 library(googleAnalyticsR)

-# to read Analytics data
+# to read Google Analytics 4 data

 library(forecast)